Understand your educational options, plan your academic path, and succeed as a learner.

 Get Career Support

-- be sure to check your registration to make sure everything’s OK.
+- Be sure to check your my.evergreen.edu account to make sure everything’s OK.
 If something looks wrong, get in touch with Registration!

 - Make sure you know when and where your class meets for the first time.